Getting concert tickets is a race fans are often set up to lose, and Spotify is rewriting that experience entirely.

 Spotify continues to broadly experiment with cultural distribution on its platform.

-• Design systems can boost the longevity of a platform: Whether it’s matchday kits or ticketing windows, the strongest campaigns create multiple touchpoints that keep fans inside the experience for long.
+Design for longevity, not just launch: Whether it’s matchday kits or ticketing windows, the strongest campaigns create multiple touchpoints that keep fans inside the experience for longer.

 @tomasmier Tickets for REAL fans??
 Spotify just announced Reserved by Spotify to help top listeners get concert tickets to see their faves.
 No fees or codes.
 Just better access for fans #spotify#concerttickets#musicnews#ticketing @Spotify ♬ original sound - tomás mier